Operation Market Garden: Strategy

-Angered by Eisenhower's reluctance, Montgomery flew to Brussels that afternoon to meet him.
-Montgomery demanded that Eisenhower's Chief of Staff leave the meeting while insisting that his own should remain.
-He then tore a file of Eisenhower's messages to shreds in front of him, argued for a concentrated northern thrust, and demanded priority in supplies.
+That same day, angered by Eisenhower's reluctance to give his plan the priority he desired, Montgomery met with him inside Eisenhower's plane shortly after it arrived at the Brussels airport.
+Montgomery tore a file of Eisenhower's messages to shreds in front of him, argued for a concentrated northern thrust, and demanded priority in supplies.
 So fierce and unrestrained was Montgomery's language that Eisenhower reached out, patted Montgomery's knee, and said, "Steady, Monty!
 You can't talk to me like that.
 I'm your boss."

-Eisenhower stated his belief that advance on a broad front would soon provoke German forces to collapse.
-He allegedly told Montgomery why a "single thrust" toward Berlin was not going to be accepted.
+Eisenhower allegedly told Montgomery why a "single thrust" toward Berlin was not feasible:

 What you're proposing is this – if I give you all the supplies you want, you could go straight to Berlin – right straight (500 miles) to Berlin?
 Monty, you're nuts.
-You can't do it.
-What the hell[?] ...
+You can't do it...
 If you try a long column like that in a single thrust you'd have to throw off division after division to protect your flanks from attack.

-Tedder however recorded at the time that "the advance to Berlin was not discussed as a serious issue, nor do I think it was so intended".

-Nevertheless, Eisenhower consented to Operation Market Garden, giving it "limited priority" in terms of supplies – and only as part of an advance on a broad front.
-Eisenhower promised that aircraft and trucks would deliver 1,000 tons of supplies per day.
-In vain, Montgomery complained about this to the Vice-Chief of the Imperial General Staff (VCIGS) in London, Lieutenant-General Sir Archibald Nye.
+Nevertheless, Eisenhower consented to Operation Market Garden, giving it "limited priority" in terms of supplies – but only as part of an advance on a broad front.
+Eisenhower promised that aircraft and trucks would deliver an additional 1,000 tons of supplies daily to Montgomery for Market Garden.

-For Market Garden, the U.S. 82nd and 101st Airborne Divisions would be maintained from British stocks for all common items such as food and fuel.
-Noncommon items like ammunition, ordnance, and signal and engineer stores were delivered by the Red Ball Express or by rail to No. 6 Army Roadhead at Grammont.
-Three newly arrived U.S. infantry divisions (the 26th, 95th, and 104th) were stripped of their transportation, which was used to form provisional truck companies.
-These were assigned to the Red Ball Express, releasing eight companies to Red Lion, a special route to support Market-Garden.
-Red Lion convoys exceeded their target, delivering 650 tons per day instead of 500.
-Half of the tonnage hauled was supplies for the 82nd and 101st Airborne Divisions.